 Acknowledgements 1

 About Legacy Land Trust Society 2

 Introduction 4

 How to use this booklet 5

-What is a conservation easement?
+What is a Conservation Easement?
 6

-What are the benefits of a conservation easement?
-7 and the second se
+Benefits of a Conservation Easement 7

 What are the first steps?
 9

-What is the procedure for granting a conservation easement?
-13 and the second s
+Granting a Conservation Easement 13

-What happens after the conservation easement is granted?
-21
+After the CE is granted 21

-What are the tax implications of granting a conservation easement?
-25 No. of Concession, Name
+Tax implications of granting a CE 25

-Resources 39 IN A MAIN
+Resources 39